 Most touch screen devices will zoom by pinching the display with two fingers.

 There were more active silos in the past.
 Silos have been deactivated because of treaty obligations, missile obsolescence, and Congressional belt-tightening.
 Deactivated silos were located in Arizona, California, Idaho, Kansas, Missouri, Montana, Oklahoma, New York, South Dakota, Texas, and Washington.
-You can see the locations of all silos on the ICBM History page.
+You can see the locations of all silos on the Cold Ware ICBM Silos page.

 The Minuteman III has an inertial navigation guidance system that is entirely internal.
 It does not rely on GPS or visual sighting to strike its targets.